mozmark/ringleader/doc/service_commands.md

 Contextual data in Commands:
 ----------------------------

 Sometimes you might want to make use of certain contextual data in your commands.
 In these cases, it will be possible to get certain contextual data.
-For example, the 'key' attribute of the command data object contains an identifier that is unique for a tab.
+For example, the 'tab' attribute of the command data object contains information pertaining to the current tab, with 'tab.key' being an identifier that is unique for a tab.
 This can be useful when, for instance, you want to identify a specific tab in your service.

 Consider the following command: